gideongl/hudl_test/README.md

 Description: Exercise for hiring process

 Installation Instructions:
-Built using venv, requirements.txt in the main folder is up to date Runs only with Firefox driver (geckodriver-v0.36.0-win64.zip) for now, additional browsers should be easy to add but not within current scope
+Built using venv, requirements.txt in the main folder is up to date.
+Runs only with Firefox driver (geckodriver-v0.36.0-win64.zip) for now, additional browsers should be easy to add but not within current scope

 License Information: Published Under MIT license because I needed something but I cannot imagine this being of interest to anyone else.